 They are generally more expensive than PIR boards of the same size.
 The Kingspan Kooltherm range is a good example.

-Polystyrene boards - also known as Styrofoam or Aeroboard.
+Polystyrene boards are also known as Styrofoam or Aeroboard.
 Very rarely used nowadays as they are extremely flammable which rules them out in most applications.

 Extruded polystyrene (XPS)